Annual General Meeting of Shareholders in Lithuanian Companies

 The share capital of the Company may be reduced only for the following purposes:

-• for the purpose of distribution of free funds of the Company to shareholders (this procedure can only be initiated at the Annual Shareholders’ Meeting and only when the Set of Annual Financial Statements is approved, distributable profit of the Company is distributed and in case all other requirements established by the Company Law are met);
+- for the purpose of distribution of the free funds of the Company to the shareholders (this procedure can only be initiated at the annual Shareholders’ Meeting and only when the Set of Annual Financial Statements is approved, distributable profit of the Company is distributed and in case when all the other requirements established by the Law on Companies are met);

 Election of the members of the Management/Supervisory Board